skapichy/AIRBNB-SALES-DASHBOARD/README.md

 This project reinforced the importance of telling a clear business story with data.
 Beyond visuals, the analysis highlights how operational decisions—like response time, cleanliness, and instant booking—directly impact revenue and customer trust.

 📌 Open to feedback and collaboration.

+## I'm Unable to upload the dataset and the pbix file because they are too large